null1024/Pico-Game-Controller-cheap/README.md

 - support for extra buttons to specifically rotate the turntable axis in a given direction (for selecting songs)
 - make it so that the turntable key defaults to spinning forwards if left alone for a second
-- sample blueprint for controller with proper rectangle buttons for the keys and a 60mm square SDVX style button for the turntable area
+- sample blueprint for controller with proper rectangle buttons for the keys and a 60mm square SDVX style button for the turntable area (in progress, check the [layouts](https://github.com/null1024/Pico-Game-Controller-cheap/tree/main/layouts) folder)
 - sample blueprint for controller with 30mm arcade buttons for everything.
+- general code cleanup (it is a mess right now)

 distant roadmap of features that may or may not ever happen: